 What is a Project Management Methodology?

 Project management methodologies are the different frameworks you can use to plan, execute, and deliver a project.
-This includes the ways you will communicate, follow up, and make changes to your initial plan.
+This includes how you will communicate, follow up, and change your initial plan.

-Methodologies also take the project’s objective, budget, and nature into consideration.
+Methodologies also consider the project’s objective, budget, and nature.
 Some methodologies may suit certain projects more than others.
 For example, some project methodologies are specific to certain industries.

 The 7 Key Project Management Methodologies

-The key here is to understand the basic ideas behind each of the seven main methodologies.
-Each has its own pros and cons, which make some more suitable for different industries and business models.
+The key here is understanding the basic ideas behind each of the seven main methodologies.
+Each has pros and cons, making some more suitable for different industries and business models.

 Traditional Project Management Methodologies: Waterfall